montala-ltd/ResourceSpace_Trunk/plugins/clip/readme.txt

 Detect resources that need new vectors (based on file_checksum) Send the image to the Python service
 Store the 512-dim vector in the resource_clip_vector table

-OPTIONAL: Test Command-Line Search
-To test semantic search from the command line:

-php /plugins/clip/scripts/search_vectors.php "a red car driving through snow"

-This will:

-Send the search query to the Python service

-Fetch matching resource IDs and titles (field8)

-Print the results

 TROUBLESHOOTING
 If the Python script says ModuleNotFoundError: No module named 'fastapi', make sure you activated your virtual environment.